w3slz/Patch_Antenna_HFSS/README.md

 ## Procedure
 1)	Create initial design on paper using equations
 2)	Model and perform simulation of design in HFSS
-3)	Optimize design using HFSS Optimetrics by adjusting antenna dimensions
+3)	Optimize design using HFSS Optimetrics through adjustment of  antenna dimensions
 4)	Simulate new design and verify that specifications have been met

 ## Files